rzsunnah/Oracle_Cloud_Projects/Database Installation/README.md

+# Database Installation

+--
-# In this project, I successfully designed and confugred Oracle Database on Oracle Cloud Infrastructure (OCI).
+In this project, I successfully designed and confugred Oracle Database on Oracle Cloud Infrastructure (OCI).
+--
 🔹 Key Achievements

 ✅ Successfully installed and configured Oracle Database 12c, 19c on OCI.